weilun-shrimp/WlgoAgentsCoopMCP/README.md

 go run main.go
 ```

-The MCP server runs on port `3001` by default.
+The MCP server runs on WebSocket at `ws://localhost:3000/mcp`.

 ### 2. Register MCP Server to Your AI CLI Tool